spookysalsa/medermade.github.io/week-3/9-gps1-2/README.md

 Use CSS to make it look nice.
 Include pictures, outside fonts, etc. You will need to add CSS inside the `<style>` tags because stypi won't accept an actual link to an external stylesheet.
 This isn't good practice though.
 Why do you think it's not good practice?

 ## Release 4: Reflect
-What was it like to pair for the first time?
+What was it like to pair in this session?
 Did you enjoy it?
+What was different from your first session?
 What worked?
 What didn't work?
 Add your reflection to your page and style it as well.

 ## Release 5: Copy, commit, and push
 When you are finished, copy your code into the [gps1-2.css](gps1-2.css) and [gps1-2.html](gps1-2.html) files.
 Make sure your css from the `<style>` section is in the CSS file and remove it from the HTML section.
 Update the html file.
 Then, test that everything is still  working by saving them